The New Sound from England!: Singles

 "I'll Make You Mine" debuted on the Billboard Hot 100 chart on February 22, 1964, spending one week at number 52 during its 8-week stay, and number 54 on the Cashbox singles chart.
 The single was Vee's last best showing until "Look at Me Girl" in 1966, which also reached number 52 on the Billboard Hot 100.

 Reception

 Billboard mentioned that "[Vee is] singing the Beatles Sound through some of this set."

 Cashbox gave a positive review, saying that "Vee gets on the bandwagon to cash in on the click sound as he surveys a bag of rock tunes in the British manner", and calling it "a natural for top sales action".

 The Progress-Index wrote that "it was assumed [British invasion artists were] the only ones who knew what this sound was about.
 In this album Bobby Vee proves otherwise."

 The Evening Independent wrote that "Vee may turn back the British invasion with his potent performances".
+It was given a two-star rating by The Encyclopedia of Popular Music, meaning that they believed that it was "flawed or lacking in some way."